-For ideation, the report noted a few the same strengths and challenges as those outlined in this plan.
-Strengths included a diverse range of traded sector startups across industry types and across all three sub-regions, the high amount of university research and development compared to benchmark regions, the presence of new programs and initiatives.
+For ideation, the report noted a number of the same strengths and challenges as those outlined in this plan.
+Strengths included a diverse range of traded sector statups across industry types and across all three sub-regions, the high amount of university research and development compared to benchmark regions, the presence of new programs and initiatives.